auth0/docs/articles/appliance/infrastructure/security.md

 **AWS SES Users**: If your domain is not validated, you will not be able to send email with AWS SES.

-Optionally, you may use a Transactional Email Provider (e.g. SendGrid, Amazon SES, Mandrill).
+Optionally, you may use a Transactional Email Provider (such as SendGrid, Amazon SES, Mandrill).

 The PSaaS Appliance supports STARTTLS, but it is not required.